Add more languages

 The full list of supported language packages can be found on MacPorts website.

-Once the installation is done, simply close and restart Datashare to be able to use the newly installed packages.
+Once the installation is done, close and restart Datashare to be able to use the newly installed packages.

 With Homebrew